Crispy Baked Potato in the Oven

 overhead shot of baked potato in oven topped with bacon and cheese

-Baked Potato in Microwave
+Baked Potato in Microwave- My Short Cut!

 Short on time?
 You can always make them in the microwave too.

 1. Prep potatoes.
 Scrub the potato, pat it dry and poke holes with a fork.
 Remove any blemishes with a paring knife.
+Preheat the oven at oven to 400°F.

 2. Add olive oil and salt.
 Roll in olive oil and Kosher salt just like the oven instructions.